SeanSun6814/WaterfallExplorer/README.md

 ## Create item

-To move a file or folder, first hover over a directory or a file in that directory.
+To create a file or folder, first hover over a directory or a file in that directory.
 Then hit `Ctrl + N`.
 Alternatively, use the right click context menu.
 Follow popup to complete the renaming action.

 If the new item ends with a `/`, it will be created as a directory.
 Otherwise it will be created as a file.